Babysitters and child care

 Planning time away from your new baby means that you will need to find a trusted babysitter to care for your baby like you would.
 That may seem impossible.
 But knowing what qualities you need in a babysitter will help you to find the best person to take care of your child.
 Womenshealth.gov recommends taking the following steps to help a new babysitter get to know you, your baby, and your home.
-Also, we have provided a Babysitter information form (PDF, 181 KB) that you can fill out for babysitters caring for your child.
-It provides the sitter with important information, such as numbers where you can be reached in an emergency.

 Tips for familiarizing a new babysitter with child safety and your home

 - Ask if the babysitter knows infant/child CPR and first aid.

 - Remind the babysitter that infants should not be placed on an adult bed of any kind.

 - Remind the babysitter to place the baby on her/his back to sleep.